Broadway Babies: Production

 Broadway Babies was one of the many movie musicals with a Broadway setting that were made at the dawn of the "talkie" era.
 Such films were called "backstagers", a vogue that evolved during the emergence of sound pictures and from the success of The Jazz Singer (1927) and The Singing Fool (1928), both also Warner Bros.' films.
 Broadway Babies was also one of a number of similar vehicles created for Alice White; it was White's first all-sound as well as her most successful picture.
 The film was adapted from "Broadway Musketeers", a story by Jay Gelzer.

-Songs
+Music

 Three songs were written for White to perform in Broadway Babies: "Wishing and Waiting for Love" with lyrics by Grant Clarke and music by Harry Akst; "Jig, Jig, Jigaloo", lyrics by Al Bryan, music by George W. Meyer; and "Broadway Baby Dolls", also by Bryan and Meyer.
 Incidental music included "Give My Regards to Broadway" (George M. Cohan), "Vesti La Giubba" (Ruggero Leoncavallo), and "Bridal Chorus (Here Comes the Bride)" (Richard Wagner).

 Preservation

 As was common in the era, a silent version was also prepared for theatres not yet equipped for talkies.
 Only the sound version survives, as a 16mm reduction positive in the Library of Congress collection, although it has been preserved and is shown occasionally on Turner Classic Movies.
 The film's trailer also survives incomplete.
+The film was released on DVD by Warner Archive in 2017.